 As the COVID crisis wears on, we wanted to applaud 10 more of our Sustainable Brands community members that have donated their time, money and products and/or pivoted their business models to get people in need what they need, fast.

-BASF donates over 100 million protective masks
+donated 100 million protective

 Image credit: Santa Cruz Tech Beat